elvanalandi/Cyber-Attack-Simulations/DNS Spoofing/README.md

 10. When I used the DNS Lookup feature in Firefox and entered **google.com** as the domain.
 It revealed the attacker’s IP address.
    ![DNS Lookup](images/dns-lookup.png)

-The data captured by Wireshark will be analysed using Splunk, as detailed in the <a href="/../../tree/Home-Cybersecurity-Lab/Splunk
+The data captured by Wireshark will be analysed using Splunk, as detailed in the <a href="https://github.com/elvanalandi/Home-Cybersecurity-Lab/tree/main/Splunk/DNS%20Spoofing%20Analysis">Splunk DNS Analysis</a>.
-/DNS Spoofing Analysis">Splunk DNS Analysis</a>.